andras-simonyi/citeproc-el/README.md

 functions open and read directly from the specified files each time they are called.

+#### citeproc-hash-itemgetter-from-any `(file-or-files)`
+Return a getter for `file-or-files` in any supported format.
+The format is determined on the basis of file extensions.
+Supported formats:

+- CSL-JSON (.json extension) the recommended native format;
+- biblatex (.bib extension), broadly compatible with BibTeX, the use of the dedicated BibTeX reader can be enforced by using the .bibtex extension in the filename;
+- BibTeX (.bibtex extension);
+- org-bibtex (.org extension).

 #### citeproc-locale-getter-from-dir `(directory)`

 Return a locale-getter function getting CSL locales from `directory`.
 The